 Enhance Mental Clarity

-Research indicates that sugar can contribute to memory loss and an inability to concentrate.
+Research published in 2015 indicates that sugar can contribute to memory loss and an inability to concentrate.
 It has been shown to contribute to nervousness and negative thoughts.
-Research also suggests that inflammation created by sugar intake is the cause of disturbances in the brain's chemistry.
+Research published in 2016 also suggests that inflammation created by sugar intake is the cause of disturbances in the brain's chemistry.